satwikkansal/wtfpython/README.md

 #### 💡 Explanation

-Some non-Western characters look identical to letters in the English alphabet, but are considered distinct by the interpreter.
+Some non-Western characters look identical to letters in the English alphabet but are considered distinct by the interpreter.

 ```py
 >>> ord('е') # cyrillic 'e' (Ye)